 For more information about the WRECR program and how to use it, check out WSP's Good to Know – Collision Reports video.

 Fingerprinting at South Whidbey: not available at this time*

-Washington State Firearms Dealer License applications and Vendor Permits are issued at the Coupeville Office only, Tuesday - Friday by appointment only.
+Washington State Firearms Dealer License applications and Vendor Permits are taken at the Coupeville Office only, Tuesday – Friday.